-Parking management - allocation and management of on-street space, such as restrictions, user priority and permits

-Emerging technologies - consideration of existing and emerging technologies that will impact on public parking space, such as electric vehicles, car share, driverless cars and E-scooter/E-bike sharing
+- 1. Parking management allocation and management of on-street space, such as restrictions, user priority and permits - 2.
+Efficient operations ensuring the available parking operates efficiently through signage, enforcement and smart technology - Emerging technologies consideration of existing and emerging technologies that will impact on public parking space, such as electric vehicles, car share, driverless cars and E-scooter/E-bike sharing - 4.
+Development parking provision ensuring that new developments provide appropriate levels of parking, including access to e-vehicle charging stations.